Bayesian Structural Learning with Parametric Marginals for Count Data: An Application to Microbiota Systems: Conclusion

 \section{Conclusion}

-In this paper, we have presented a copula graphical modelling approach that is able to recover the network of interactions between microbes from count data provided by the latest micriobiome experiments and featuring high dimensionality, sparsity, heterogeneity and compositionality.
+In this paper, we have presented a copula graphical modelling approach that is able to recover the core dependence structure from high dimensional and heterogeneous count data.
+We have shown the usefulness of this approach in learning interactions between microbes from count data provided by the latest micriobiome experiments, featuring high dimensionality, sparsity, heterogeneity and compositionality.
 The approach has three key features.

 Firstly, it allows to adjust for the effect of covariates in the marginal components of the model.
-This is useful, both in quantifying the effect of covariates of interest on microbial abundances and in aiding network recovery.
-The latter is down to two reasons: on one hand, the inclusion of covariates removes spurious dependencies that may be induced by the effect of the covariates on the microbial abundances; on the other hand, the inclusion of (particularly continuous) covariates at the marginal level expands the region of support for consistent estimation of the copula in the case of discrete variables.
+This is useful, both in quantifying the effect of covariates of interest on the count variables and in aiding network recovery.
+The latter is down to two reasons: on one hand, the inclusion of covariates removes spurious dependencies that may be induced by the effect of the covariates on the variables of interest; on the other hand, the inclusion of (particularly continuous) covariates at the marginal level expands the region of support for consistent estimation of the copula in the case of discrete variables.

 Secondly, discrete Weibull regression is used for modelling the marginal distributions conditional on the covariates and is shown to be a simple (two parameters) yet flexible (broad dispersion levels) choice compared to more commonly used distributions for count data.
 Moreover, its definition as a discretized continuous Weibull distribution provides a latent continuous space in the vicinity of the data with a one-to-one mapping with the inferred conditional independence graph.
 This may be useful in deriving theoretical properties of the proposed approach.